mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

   <img width="360" height="310" src="https://user-images.githubusercontent.com/45086751/130012733-0ce16644-633a-4edf-abc7-a24882ef542d.JPG">
   </p>

   We developed the sensor drvier as mentioned above and we connect the VRL to arduio A0 pin.
-Then we move on to determine the value of R0.
+Then we move on to develop the firmware to determine the value of R0.

   ```
   void setup() {